MartinDavidWaller/The_Famous_Freston_Mummers/README.md

 ![TheFamousFrestonMummers](Pictures/EADT_2.png)

+Past members shown above left to right:

++ Gordon Terry
++ Michael Coulter
++ Dick Rabjohn
++ John Clarke
++ Martin Waller
++ Joe ?
++ John Worledge

-Sadly the Famous Freston Mummers are no more but this used to be our glossy!
+Sadly the Famous Freston Mummers are no more but...

 ## Who are the Famous Freston Mummers ?